Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 John McCain's brain tumor saved more lives than Anthony Fauci.

-Another one was uh about child labor.
+Another one was about child labor.

-Uh he put out like four or five of them, and they were all very hard in the paint.
+He put out like four or five of them, and they were all very hard in the paint.

-And I guess the chair of New Hampshire freaked out about this, and so she decided she was just going to try to start a new New Hampshire Libertarian Party and just dil disaffiliate all the old members and then bring all the data From that party over to her party uh without any due process.
+And so she decided she was just going to try to start a new New Hampshire Libertarian Party and just disaffiliate all the old members and then bring all the data from that party over to her party without any due process.

-And then she reached out to the chair of the national party, and he said he was going to recognize the new Libertarian Party that she was creating as the official libertarian party of New Hampshire.
+And then she reached out to the chair of the National Party and he said he was going to recognize the new Libertarian Party that she was creating as the official Libertarian Party of New Hampshire.

 And because some dude made some inflammatory tweets.